 If our covenant was the Hope that binds us?”

 It was recently mentioned in a Facebook group thread the existence of a “UU Covenantal Community.”
-One of my desires is for this to be made manifest in our faith tradition.
-If there is a movement that encompasses this goal, sign me up for the committee!
-Let’s usher that forward! 🙂 <3
+One of my desires is for this to be made manifest in the UU faith tradition, for the sake of my beloved colleagues therein, so that it truly becomes a sacred and safe religion that welcomes all paths.
+If there is a movement that encompasses this goal, sign me up for the interfaith committee to help guide that! 🙂 <3

 In love and faith,